 Scholarships and Financial Aid

 Students enrolled in an Early College program are considered first-time degree-seeking students and are eligible for the same scholarships as those enrolled in a traditional four-year high school curriculum.
 Students are automatically considered for most merit-based scholarships upon acceptance.
+Early/Middle college students should apply for admission, scholarships, and financial aid during their final (fifth or 13th) year of the early college program.

 Students who have earned 60 or more credits, including transfer credit, credit earned through early college or dual enrollment, or AP, IB, or CLEP will be charged upper-division tuition.
 See the Cost of Attendance for details.